MATF-Software-Verification/2020_07_Knutov_algoritam/README.md

 # Knuth algorithm visualisation improvements

-This program visualises the implementation of the Knuth algorithm, an algorithm used within the proccess of edge profiling.
-The implementation itself follows the paper that can be found on this [link](http://www.verifikacijasoftvera.matf.bg.ac.rs/vs/predavanja/03_dinamicka_analiza/03_NevenaNikolic_ProfajliranjeIvica.pdf).
-The proccess consists the following steps:
+This program is tested version of the implementation of the Knuth algorithm, an algorithm used within the proccess of edge profiling.
+The program itself is work of our colleageus David Gavrilović and Nikola Dimić that can be found on this [link] (https://github.com/MATF-Software-Verification/2019_05_Knut_profajliranje_ivica_vizuelizacija).
+Algorithm has been improved with the following:

-* The ability to choose the code input (added test inputs)
-* Generating basic blocks from the code input
-* Making the control-flow graph from the generated blocks
-* Finding the spanning tree within the control-flow graph
-* Finding the spanning tree inverse
+* All the functions that are used for creating CFG and spanning tree are tested (errors are fixed)
-* Adding the weights to the existing links
-* Finding all other neccesary weights based on the Knuth algorithm using Kirchoff's law
+* Previous code only supported the predefinded input, now you can select from our collection or write your own code file
+* It supports any input with manual adding of the initial weights (weights are incremented by double clicking on the weight of an edge)
+* Visualisation of a graph is improved

 All of the steps are presented seperately.

-:warning: Currently the code only supports the predefinded input (v1.0) (soon will support any input but with manual adding of the initial weights)

  ## :computer: Getting started